 In 2016 and 2017, we focused on three campaigns.
 First, we worked to bring “community solar” to Harford County.
 We are still hoping to find a business that would like to rent its roof for a solar array.
 Second, we worked hard to support a statewide fracking ban; it passed in 2017, making Maryland the first state to legislatively ban fracking.

-In 2019, we are supporting a list of bills in Annapolis, such as the Maryland Clean Energy Jobs Act.
-We are asking the City of Havre de Grace to pass a resolution opposing oil drilling and seismic blasting off Maryland’s shores.
-We are also launching a campaign to get restaurants to sign on to new plastic straw policies, and are pursuing reductions in all single use plastics: “Styrofoam,” plastic shopping and grocery bags, and plastic water bottles.
+In 2019, we supported a list of bills in Annapolis, such as the Maryland Clean Energy Jobs Act.
+We asked the City of Havre de Grace to pass a resolution opposing oil drilling and seismic blasting off Maryland’s shores… and they did!
+Bravo to the City Council of Havre de Grace!
+We hope to get a campaign to get restaurants to sign on to new plastic straw policies off the ground, and are pursuing reductions in all single use plastics: “Styrofoam,” plastic shopping and grocery bags, and plastic water bottles.
 Other campaigns seek to increase the percentage of energy we obtain from clean sources.